MycroftAI/documentation/docs/skill-development/skill-types/common-query-framework.md

 > "what's Eric Idle's age"

-To make this more exact we can add support for checking for the words "monty python", and if present return the highest confidence
+To make this more exact we can add support for checking for the words "monty python", and if present return the highest confidence.

 The method for parsing the example is quite simplistic but there are many different toolkits out there for doing the question parsing.
-[Adapt](https://pypi.org/project/adapt-parser/), [little questions](https://pypi.org/project/little-questions/), [padaos](https://pypi.org/project/padaos/) and may more!
+[Adapt](https://pypi.org/project/adapt-parser/), [little questions](https://pypi.org/project/little-questions/), [padaos](https://pypi.org/project/padaos/) and many more!

 ## Better matching
-If we want to make sure this skill is used if the user explicitly states it's the age of a Monty Python member, a slight modification to the skill can be made:
+If we want to make sure this Skill is used when the user explicitly states it's the age of a Monty Python member, a slight modification to the Skill can be made:

 We'll change the end of the `CQS_match_query_phrase()` method to